ckulwik/weatherflow-map/README.md

 # weatherflow-map

+An application to show weather data in the Los Angeles area.
+Can toggle between temperature, humidity, and "perfection index" (a measure of how close the weather is to perfect).

 ## To run the application

 Clone it, run `npm i`, then open the html file in the browser.